Contact: 973-767-9578, or firstname.lastname@example.org

 "The garden is a metaphor for life, and gardening is the symbol of the spiritual path." ~ Larry Dossey

-Spring 2018 Update: LJ and his team are back at work clearing the grounds around the building that will house the aquaponics project. and working on system design and repairs.
-Next steps include constructing the system, running tests, building up a bacteria colony and getting ready to introduce fish and seeds!
+Summer 2018 Update: LJ and his team are preparing the outside plot for raised beds, and continuing work on the building that will house the aquaponics project.
+Next steps include constructing the system, running tests, building up a bacteria colony and getting ready to introduce fish and plants!